On November 30th, second year Civil Engineering Technology students participated in Humber’s first Surveying Competition organized by Amjad Zoudeh.

 The audience included a judging panel from the industry, faculty members, and the students themselves.
 In groups of 4, students had a maximum of 5 minutes to have their total station centered and leveled.
 The setup was on an uneven surface which made the task more challenging.
-The students were marked them based on their performance (composure, control and care), accuracy, and time.
+The students were marked based on their performance (composure, control and care), accuracy, and time.

 The judges this year were Dan Hendriks, Ignat Girin, Scott Coons, and Shawn Price.
 They were very impressed by the enthusiasm of the students, and their comradery.
 They saw that students were able to handle stressful environments, while paying attention to the quality of their work.